GuitaringEgg/Dotannoy/README.md

 Installation
 -----------

 You can download the latest version from the [releases](https://github.com/GuitaringEgg/Dotannoy/releases) section.
 You can also grab the source and run Dotannoy.py directly.
-The executable is just a PyInstaller packed executable, for convenience.
+The executable is just the scripts packed with PyInstaller for convience.

 Dotannoy can be run from anywhere, although storing it directly in Dota's config folder `\steamapps\common\dota 2 beta\dota\cfg` is recommended.